georgielang/3ByteWebsite/README.md

 6. run command "npm install --save gh-pages"

+7. run command "npm install react-router-dom"

-8. run command "npm install react-router-dom"
+8. run command "npm install react-icons"

-7. locate "packages.json
+9. locate "packages.json

-8. inside packages.json at the top of the file add: "homepage": "<link-to-website>"
+10. inside packages.json at the top of the file add: "homepage": "<link-to-website>"

-9. under scripts add:
+11. under scripts add:
 "predeploy": "npm run build",
 "deploy": "gh-pages -d build"

-10. in GitHub app, add a local directory, add this one, and create create a GitHub repo for the files, push all as it already makes a gitignore for us
+12. in GitHub app, add a local directory, add this one, and create create a GitHub repo for the files, push all as it already makes a gitignore for us